nccasia/ncc-php/basic/Chapter-03-Development-tools.md

 Git is essential to ensure there are no code conflicts between developers.

 - Some of the benefits of Git:
    - Easy to use, fast, quick and safe operation.
    - Easily combine branches.
    - Just clone the source code from the repository or clone a modified version from the repository, or a branch from the repository, and you can work anywhere.
    - Deployment your product easily.

 ### 1.1 Basic commands

 This great GitHub commands cheat sheet saved my butt multiple times:
 <https://www.atlassian.com/git/tutorials/atlassian-git-cheatsheet>

-### 1.2 Basic Get flow
+### 1.2 Basic Git flow
 Check out the branch from the develop branch

 Before checking out the branch you should pull the code back.